How do you beat Google at its own game without breaking any rules?

 The bottom line?

-Black hat SEO is extremely risky business.
+Black hat SEO is not illegal, but because it violates webmaster guidelines set out by search engines, it is extremely risky business.
 If you want long-term growth, focus on white hat SEO.

 Now we’re clear on what it is, let’s dive into the white hat SEO strategies every company should use.